First-timer Road Trip to Okinawa – Part 2

 You will see plenty of Kei or K-car (or kei jidōsha “light automobile”) on Okinawa roads.
 This is a category of small vehicles including passenger cars, microvans and pickup trucks (kei trucks or kei-class trucks).
 They are designed to comply with Japanese government tax and insurance regulations and in most rural areas are exempted from the requirement to certify that adequate parking is available for such vehicle.

-You will see the Smartphone culture have likewise “taken” over people’s lifes at Okinawa.
+You will see the Smartphone culture have likewise “taken” over people’s life at Okinawa.
 It’s a worldwide phenomenon.

 At night, the street takes on a new life and ambience.
 It might not have the vibrancy of Tokyo night scene but it’s still nonetheless pretty lively and exciting.